Kunch/Basquiat_Style_GAN/README.md

 	Follow the original git here :  </p> [Github](https://github.com/hnarayanan/artistic-style-transfer/blob/master/notebooks/6_Artistic_style_transfer_with_a_repurposed_VGG_Net_16.ipynb)

 ---------------------------------------------------------
-**** Additional ****
+**** Additional ****<br />
 -- The discriminator for the data _selection part could be choosen in the folder 'model'.
-The graph images are considered for the number of model.The number of model between 450-500 is reccommend
+The graph images are considered for the number of model.The number of model between 450-500 is reccommend<br />
--- The online colab source code  will be available until 2021.
+-- The online colab source code  will be available until 2021. <br />

 Writer :
 - Kunch Ringrod 58070501105